core-wg/senml-data-ct/draft-ietf-core-senml-data-ct.md

 | Content-Format      | ct    | String    | string   | RFC-AAAA  |
 {: #tbl-senml-reg cols='r l l' title="IANA Registration for new SenML Labels"}

+--- back

 # Acknowledgements {#acks}
 {: numbered="no"}

 The authors would like to thank Sergio Abreu for the discussions leading to the design of this extension and Isaac Rivera for reviews and feedback.

---- back
+Klaus Hartke suggested not burdening this draft with a separate mandatory-to-implement version of the fields.